Incarcerated prompt with winners (1)

 Positive Feedback:

-The prompt was seen as therapeutic, socially relevant, and creatively inspiring.
+• Prompt was therapeutic, socially relevant, and creatively inspiring.

 Constructive Criticism:

-Some confusion arose around repeated titles like “The Walls Speak.”
+• Some confusion around repeated titles like “The Walls Speak.”

-The editorial team welcomes all feedback and remains committed to evolving these competitions with integrity, fairness, and respect for artistic freedom.
+The editorial team welcomes all feedback and remains committed to evolving these competitions with integrity, fairness, and a deep respect for artistic freedom.

 Engage With Us